jippey67/sdc-p4/README.md

 ## 6. drawing the lane over the camera image

 With the found lane lines in bird eyes view, a lane was plotted in this perspective.
 This plot was then unwarped, and stacked as a green layer on top of the original (but corrected for camera distortion) image.
 Lane radius and relative position of the car were added to the image as text.
 The resulting video can be downloaded [here:](https://github.com/jippey67/sdc-p4/blob/master/project_video.mp4)

+The pipeline is run from the program find_video_lanes.py, while many functions and classes are included from lane_finder_utils.py.
+Both files are included in the repository

 ## 7. discussion